MongoExpUser/Automated-Incremental-Backup-Of-Ubuntu-Based-PostgreSQL/README.md

-## Automated Incremental Backup Of Ubuntu-Based PostgreSQL
+## Automated Incremental Backup of Ubuntu-Based PostgreSQL

 ### Purpose: PostgreSQL Incremental Backup
 - The recently released PostgreSQL 17 (Sept-26-2024) has incremental backup feature like other databases like Oracle, SQL Server and MySQL.